(1982)

 After years of separation, Irena Gallier and her minister brother, Paul, reunite in New Orleans.
 When zoologists capture a wild panther, Irena is drawn to the cat – and zoo curator Oliver to her.
 Soon, Paul will have to reveal the family secret: that when sexually aroused, they revert into predatory jungle cats.

+Directed by Paul Schrader, the film emphasized atmosphere, music, and visual style.
 Cat People received mixed reviews but has gained appreciation for its visual style and performances.
-It remains a distinctive entry in 1980s horror.

 Malcolm McDowell Interview - Cat People (1982)